Article

 And since 2019, the company has been transformed.
 Imagine 80 employees spread over numerous sites: in offices, in a huge boatyard, at the premises of various technical partners and at sea, offshore!
 Up to this point, each trade worked in sequence.
 François Gabart wanted to revolutionize this approach by maximizing interaction for the duration of the project: from the first sketch of the boat through to its launch.
 This approach breaks down silos and makes it easier for different trades and different teams to work together.

-The teams use workshops get on the same page, and share as much information as possible on a daily basis during sync-up meetings and as everyone progresses.
 A vision defended by Thomas Normand, the CEO: “We managed to avoid working in silos.
 Now, when our teams find good solutions, they must be able to share them immediately, internally.
 Likewise, when they encounter problems, they must be able to find solutions, not in their group but by working cross-functionally.
 There's bound to be an answer somewhere at Merconcept, an answer based on all our years of experience.”

 We told you that the car might well be a symbol of cross-functional collaboration.
 After all, it can be the trimaran as well!